Logicify/mautic-advanced-templates-bundle/README.md

 ### Features

 * TWIG templates could be used in the emails.
-Just create am email and put your TWIG template between special tags:
+Just create an email and put your TWIG template between special tags:
     ```twig
     {% TWIG_BLOCK %}
     Your template TWIG goes here....